 Carla describes her influence and process:

-original is out of your reach, I produced my own giclee prints and mattes,
+I exhibit at several conventions annually.
+If the price of an original is out of your reach, I produced my own giclee prints and mattes, each signed and numbered.

 The week before a show I'm usually working from the moment I get up till 2-3am …Part of me didn't want to work on show stuff at all, but just sit and draw out all the new ideas that are flooding thought my brain.
 Many too quickly to catch, d[e]sp[i]te my best efforts. … I have been working hard on getting my own work better on a technical level, and I'm looking forward to continuing that goal throughout next year.
 Not that one should ever stop trying to better themselves, but I'm really focused on getting better quality, more believable work into the world.
 And I'm feeling really darn good about it!